B.S. in Mechanical Engineering

 Additional areas of emphasis are available.

-Students can pursue a formal option in nuclear engineering, which encompasses areas such as nuclear power plant design, nuclear medicine and research of global issues.
+Students can pursue a formal option in nuclear engineering, which encompasses areas such as nuclear power, plant construction, nuclear engineering operations and regulations, and radiation sensing and instrumentation.

 As designers and innovators, mechanical engineers combine science and mathematics to benefit humankind.
 Mechanical engineers impact the world through —